sanabiot21/MusicLocker-PHP/music-locker-bootstrap/README.md

-# Music Locker - Bootstrap Frontend
+# Music Locker - Bootstrap

-A dark techno-themed Bootstrap 5 frontend for the Music Locker application - your personalized music repository built with modern web technologies and accessibility in mind.

 ## 🎵 Project Overview

 Music Locker is a PHP-based web application that allows users to create and manage their personal music catalog without relying on external streaming platforms.
-This frontend provides a beautiful, responsive interface for users to organize their musical journey in a private, distraction-free environment.
+This provides a beautiful, responsive interface for users to organize their musical journey in a private, distraction-free environment.

-## ✨ Features

-- **Dark Techno Theme**: Modern dark background with neon blue/purple accents
-- **Responsive Design**: Mobile-first layout using Bootstrap 5 grid system
-- **Accessibility**: Screen reader friendly with proper ARIA labels and skip navigation
-- **Interactive Forms**: Client-side validation with visual feedback
-- **Glowing Effects**: CSS animations and hover effects for modern appeal
-- **Custom Fonts**: Kode Mono for headings, Titillium Web for body text

 ## 👥 Group Members